Saran-nns/sorn/paper/paper.md

 ## Statement of the need:

 Reservoir computing models are neuro inspired artifical neural networks.
 RC networks has either sparse or densly connected units with fixed connection weights.
 Unlike other RC models, SORN has synaptic weights controlled by neuro inspired plasticity mechanisms.
 The network has two distinct pools of excitatory and inhibitory reservoirs competing with each other to remain in subcritical state suitable for learning.
-Sub critical regime is a state between chaos and order, otherwise called `edge of chaos`.
+Sub critical regime is a state between chaos and order, otherwise `edge of chaos`.
 At this state, network has intrinsic dynamics with strong affinity towards order, yet sensitive to external perturbations.
 Under carefully designed plasticity mechansisms, the network has the ability to overcome the perturbations and return to their subcritical dynamics.
 That self-adaptive behavior is otherwise called Self Organization.
 Building such network from scratch is time consuming and require deeper understanding of neurophysiology and softcomputing.
-Therefore, to reduce the cognitive load of the theorists, experimentalist or researchers new to the field, it is necessary to have a package that encapsulates all plasticity mechanisms that can offer us to study self organization, adaptation, learning, memory and behavior of biological brain.
+Therefore, to reduce the cognitive load of the theorists, experimentalist or researchers new to the field, it is necessary to have a realiable package that encapsulates all plasticity mechanisms to study self organization, adaptation, learning, memory and behavior of biological brain.

 There is another open source code [@papa2017criticality] for SORN network but it is intended for problem specific and not a general purpose software package.
-However, `sorn` has flexible package that allows researchers to develop the network of their interest with the combination of plasticity rules of their choice.
+However, `sorn` is flexible package that allows researchers to develop the network of their interest with respect to the combination of plasticity rules of their choice.
 Overall, the `sorn` provide a research enviroment for computational neuroscients to investigate the structural and functional properties of the brain networks by reverse engineering neuronal plasticity mechanisms.

 ## Library Overview: